samulironni/portfolio/Robot Project Java/README.md

 Introduction
 This project is about coding the LeJOS EV3 robot to follow a line and avoid obstacles.

-Project team: Mikael Rokkanen, Samppa Saarinen, Samuli Ronni and Rony Mölkänen
+Project team: Samuli Ronni, Samppa Saarinen, Mikael Rokkanen and Rony Mölkänen

 The main objects of this projects are: